Mayne Yard construction update - June and July 2025

 Out of Hours Work

-At Mayne Yard in Bowen Hills, and intermittently between 6:30pm and 6:30am throughout April and May 2025, the following works will occur:
+Intermittently between 6:30pm and 6:30am throughout June and July 2025, the following works will occur:

 - Concrete works including placement of formwork, steel fixing and concrete pours